eddeee888/base-app-monorepo/README.md

 ./bin/init.sh
 ```

-This will create allow you to use `learnd` in the CLI to control the project from anywhere, not just in the project folder.
-Typing `learnd` in the CLI will show options.
+This will create allow you to use `@bit/eddeee888.base-react-app-utils.graphql` in the CLI to control the project from anywhere, not just in the project folder.
+Typing `@bit/eddeee888.base-react-app-utils.graphql` in the CLI will show options.
 For example:

 To build/rebuild:

 ```
-learnd rebuild
+@bit/eddeee888.base-react-app-utils.graphql rebuild
 ```

 To start the project:

 ```
-learnd start
+@bit/eddeee888.base-react-app-utils.graphql start
 ```

 To stop the project:

 ```
-learnd stop
+@bit/eddeee888.base-react-app-utils.graphql stop
 ```

 The project should be accessible on http://localhost.
 It is recommended to add the dev base URL to your hosts file.
-The default is `http://learnd.com.dockervm`.
+The default is `http://@bit/eddeee888.base-react-app-utils.graphql.com.dockervm`.
 It should look something like this:

 ```
-127.0.0.1   learnd.com.dockervm
+127.0.0.1   @bit/eddeee888.base-react-app-utils.graphql.com.dockervm
 ```

 This setup step is optional.
 You can use `docker-compose` from the root of the project as an alternative.